 The federal criminal defense lawyers at Boles Holmes White have a successful record in defending clients against mail and wire fraud charges.
 We work hard trying to get these charges dismissed to focus on the underlying allegations, and we know how to counter the basis for these charges when the government can’t make the rest of its case.

 Our Birmingham, Alabama practice represents clients nationwide in white collar crimes and drug crimes.
-Attorney Jim Parkman is a 30-year veteran who has handled some of the biggest criminal cases in recent U.S. history.
+Our team has handled some of the biggest criminal cases in recent U.S. history.

 Wire Fraud — Complex financial crimes often come down to how the money was moved.
 Wire fraud most often refers to electronic transfers of funds to bank accounts, to offshore entities or even by Western Union.
 More broadly, wire fraud applies to e-mails, phone calls, text messages or any electronic communication in the furtherance of a crime.